-- Start with a strong hook
+- Introduction: Open with a hook

 - Define the problem